COVID-19: measures and FAQs

 The City Shop is open from Monday to Friday between 9 am and 5 pm.
 The City Shop will remain closed on Saturdays until further notice.
 The Van Eyck shop underneath the Belfry is open during normal opening hours (from Monday to Sunday between 10 am and 6 pm).

 You can postpone your marriage celebration free of charge.
-You can also go ahead with your wedding as planned, but since 3 Augustus a maximum of 50 people are allowed to attend wedding ceremonies, not including the registrar, the bridal couple and the photographer.
-This arrangement applies until 15 September.
+You can also go ahead with your wedding as planned, but since 3 Augustus a maximum of 40 people are allowed to attend wedding ceremonies, not including the registrar, the bridal couple and the photographer.
+This arrangement applies since October 19th.

 Religious services and meetings may take place under the following conditions: